Boosting Monocular Metric Depth Estimation via Bokeh Rendering: Details of SYNTHEBOKEH300 Dataset

 We construct each scene by compositing a foreground RGBA matte over a natural background photograph.
 Foreground assets are PNG images with transparency that capture objects with complex silhouettes such as people, plants and everyday items.
 The generator first crops the foreground to the tight alpha bounding box, then randomly rescales it so that the projected area occupies roughly \(30\%\)–\(80\%\) of the final frame.
 The resized foreground is placed near the image center with a small random offset while we ensure that it remains fully inside the background canvas.
 Background images are resized to a slightly larger canvas than the final resolution to absorb boundary effects introduced by lens blur.
 After rendering we crop a central \(1024\times1024\) window which defines a single all-in-focus reference image per foreground–background pair.

-Depth in \textit{SYSTHEBOKEH300} is defined in disparity space to match the thin-lens formulation used for camera calibration in our real-image datasets.
+Depth in \textit{SYNTHEBOKEH300} is defined in disparity space to match the thin-lens formulation used for camera calibration in our real-image datasets.
 For the background we sample a random planar disparity field

 where \((a,b,c)\) are normalized so that \(d_{\mathrm{bg}}\) remains within a bounded range over the image grid.
 The foreground is assigned a separate planar disparity band whose values lie closer to the camera than the background disparity within the alpha support, ensuring smooth disparity in both layers and a consistent occlusion order.
 We store the final per-pixel disparity map \(d(x,y)\) for each scene as a single-channel \texttt{ float32} array, providing ground-truth metric depth up to a global scale factor.